Keyboard shortcuts

 A mouse with a multimeter - numbers measured to the precision the budget allows

-A cache line is 64 bytes.
-That is the unit of memory the CPU loads at a time.
-Everything you do with data is, in part, a question of how many things fit in 64 bytes.
+A cache line is 64 bytes on x86 and most ARM chips - the unit of memory the CPU loads at a time.
+(A few designs differ: some Apple Silicon cache levels use 128; §33 has the details.)
+This book assumes 64 throughout.
+Everything you do with data is, in part, a question of how many things fit in one cache line.

 A Vec<u8> of length N is N bytes.
 A Vec<u64> is 8N bytes.
 So a Vec<u8> fits 64 elements per cache line; a Vec<u64> fits 8.
-If your loop touches one element per cache line, the u64 version makes 8× as many memory loads as the u8 version.
+Walk the whole vector and the u64 version pulls in 8× as many cache lines as the u8 version: the same element count, eight times the bytes1.

 This is the width budget.
 Picking a wider type than you need is not free; it costs cache lines, and at the scales this book targets, cache lines are the budget you spend.